 A teacher cut a biracial girl’s hair without permission.
-Her father, claiming discrimination, is suing for $1 million.
+Her father is suing for $1 million, claiming discrimination.

 The investigation found “no evidence the incident was motivated by racial bias,” the board said.

-Two other district employees, who also were not identified, were given written reprimands for being aware of the incident but failing to report it to the student’s parents or school administrators, the board said.
+Two other district employees, who also were not identified, were given written reprimands for being aware of the incident but not reporting it to the student’s parents or school administrators, the board said.

-Although all employees involved have since apologized, Hoffmeyer’s daughter no longer attends that school, MLive.com reported.
+All employees involved have since apologized, and Hoffmeyer’s daughter no longer attends that school, MLive.com reported.

 Court records do not indicate the next hearing date for Hoffmeyer’s case.